Bribe

 It includes minor transgressions, common behavior issues as well as more major safety issues.

-Many parents ask, “how can you be a positive parent, while also setting limits?” and this info- graphic shows you a three- step approach where you can connect with you child while also holding your boundary.
+Many parents ask, “how can you be a positive parent, while also setting limits?” and this info- graphic shows you a three- step approach where you can connect with your child while also holding your boundary.

 Here’s a list of 10 tried and true tips to being a good parent: